romasku/tuya-zigbee-switch/docs/updating.md

 1. Check if you have the correct index
 2. Read [changelog_fw.md](./changelog_fw.md) and [known_issues.md](./known_issues.md)
-3. Write down your configurations and binds!
+3. Write down your configurations and binds
 (Some updates erase the user settings - mentioned in step 2)
-4. If possible, bring the device closer to the coordinator (or add routers to boost signal)
+4. Bring the device closer to the coordinator, or add routers to boost signal (Pairing requires stronger signal than normal usage)
 5. Optionally, tweak Z2M settings for [# Faster OTA updates](#faster-ota-updates)
 6. Perform the OTA update
 7. Redownload the custom [# Quirks / Converters](#quirks--converters) and restart ZHA / Z2M